Corentin-Vidick/Project2-Battleship/README.md

 - __Battle phase page__

 -	Lets each player shoot one by one.
 Notifies which player is going to shoot before revealing corresponding map.
+Turns alternate until one player destroys all opponent's boats.
+Winner is displayed and game returns to first page.

 - __Shooting page__